Ten top things to do in Charlevoix

 Prepare to be wowed by this region in the province of Quebec, located less than two-hours’ drive north-east of Quebec City, and set against the sublime backdrop of the mighty Saint Lawrence River.
 From glorious fir-clad mountain ranges, dramatic gorges and pinch-yourself wildlife viewing opportunities, to quaint coastal villages and top-notch gourmet cuisine, there’s plenty here to keep visitors ooh-ing and aah-ing for days.

-With the G7 Summit to be held in the town of La Malbaie in June 2018, the eyes of the world will be on Charlevoix.
 By the way, Charlevoix, Canada is not to be confused with Charlevoix, Michigan in the USA.
 It’s 14 hours’ drive in the opposite direction.
 That’s not a mistake you want to make.

 Here are ten top things to do in Charlevoix.